-- Over course of the semester, students must spend a minimum of 150 hours at the internship site. - Over 15 weeks, this amounts to 10 hours per week. - Seventy percent (70%) of these hours should be spent working directly with clients, amounting to 7 of your 10 hours per week.
+- Over course of the semester, students must spend a minimum of 150 hours at the internship site. - Over 14 weeks, this amounts to an average of 11+ hours per week. - Internship experience will consist of a combination of indirect work (training, orientation, supervision, meetings, etc.) and direct work (therapeutic work that includes positive behavior support and/or counseling interventions with clients).